TIP #1 – Your Images Are What Matters Most

-Cameras are, of course the best way to photograph product so pull yours out if you own one.
+Cameras are, of course, the best way to photograph product so pull yours out if you own one.

 For those who want to hire a professional, our affiliate, ARC Design Studios in Michigan is offering Embrace Creatives Artists discounted Merchandising & Marketing Sessions to capture the BEST images. (location restrictions apply)

-For detailed photography guide, click here.
+For a detailed photography guide, click here.

 If your artwork has been modified since you listed it to your Store, please take the time to re-photograph and replace the images.